-Create caring communities, foster inclusivity, and help people get more out of life.
+Create caring communities and help people get more out of life.

-At Waterloo, discover how recreation can improve quality of life for everyone, including people with physical disabilities, people with developmental disabilities, older adults, patients in long-term care, and at-risk-youth.
+Discover how recreation can improve quality of life for everyone, including people with physical disabilities, people with developmental disabilities, older adults, patients in long-term care, and at-risk youth.

-In our Therapeutic Recreation program — one of only 3 in Ontario — you’ll learn how to plan leisure opportunities for people with special needs.
+In Waterloo's Therapeutic Recreation (TR) program — one of only 3 in Ontario — you’ll learn how to plan leisure opportunities for people with special needs.

 You’ll have the flexibility to shape your degree according to your particular interests, with 15 electives from disciplines that can include social work, psychology, and health.

-You’ll also get plenty of hands-on experience through practical courses, volunteer placements, and a full-time internship in fourth year.
-Meanwhile, it’s the only program in the province that offers multiple paid co-op terms.
+Get plenty of hands-on experience through practical courses, volunteer placements, and a full-time internship in fourth year.
+We're the only such program in Ontario to offer multiple co-op terms.

 About the Therapeutic Recreation program